TIMBER FRAMING

 There are numerous types of wood that you can use for timber frames.
 The most common ones used are oak, Douglas Fir, larch, sweet chestnut, pine or modern day Glulam.Oak

 Oak is one of the main timbers used for timber framing.
 It has been a building material for more then 9000 years.
-Trough its fast occurrence in Europe it was the building material of choice for many years.
+Trough it’s fast occurrence in Europe it was the building material of choice for many years.
 Because of it strength, durability, beauty and easiness to work it was used for many purposes, dwellings, ships building, wheels, household utensils, roof covering, charcoal etc.The wood structure and quality depends on the growing conditions.
 For instance oak from Slovenia grows slow and uniform, is straight of grain and has an even colour and is easy to work.
 Polish oak is tougher and harder.
 It also contains a lot of tanning acid so when it comes in contact with steel it will corrode quickly.
 Oak tree between 40 and 140 years old are mostly used for timber construction.
 Wikipedia article on Oak.

 Douglas-Fir, Larch, Pine